richardscarrott/react-snap-carousel/README.md

 DOM-first, responsive carousel for React.

-React Snap Carousel leaves the DOM in charge of scroll state and merely computes derived data from the layout, allowing you to progressively enhance a scroll element with responsive carousel controls.
+React Snap Carousel leaves the DOM in charge of scrolling and simply computes derived state from the layout, allowing you to progressively enhance a scroll element with responsive carousel controls.

 🧈 Utilizes native browser scrolling & CSS scroll snap points